Original Issuance Date: December 7, 2016

-This procedure outlines the process UW System institutions must follow when considering the leasing of real property as permitted by s.
+This procedure outlines the process UW System institutions must follow when considering the leasing of real property as a lessee under s.
 36.11 (1)(b), Wis.
 Stats..
 The procedure outlines requirements for institutions where a chancellor has been delegated approval to sign leases by the UW System President, as permitted by Regent Policy Document 13-2, Real Property Contracts: Signature Authority and Approval.

 2. Responsible UW System Officer